sts10/wordlist-information/readme.markdown

 ## Licensing

-Refer to LICENSE file for how this readme file itself is licensed.
+Refer to LICENSE file for how this readme file and all CSV files are licensed.

 Any and all Orchard Street Wordlists are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).